 You have the right to protest the notice of suspension for twelve months.
 After that, all you can do is address the underlying warrant, unless you meet the criteria for the mandatory good cause exception.
 You will probably have to reapply for benefits and wait for a new decision from SSA.

 The Notice suspending benefits should list a contact office for you to make your protest.
 You must meet the deadlines listed above.
-You can protest by phone or by mail.
-You must also put your protest into writing.
+You can protest by phone or mail.
+You must also put your protest in writing.
 Keep a copy of it.

-During the 90 days, you must do one or more of the following:
+During the 90 days, you must do at least one of the following:

 Show the SSA evidence that you satisfied your warrant.